 DSLR Cameras For Astrophotography

-Canon’s product offers the option of 6fps continuous shooting speeds (also useful in astrophotography,) as well as a LCD screen you can tilt to help when focusing.
+Canon’s product offers the option of 6fps continuous shooting speeds, also useful in astrophotography, as well as an LCD screen you can tilt to help when focusing.

 Nikon’s D3400 model was built with the APS-C CMOS 24MP sensor and the EXPEED 4 image processor.
 It captures HD video and great, sharp photos, thanks to its 11-point autofocus system and 5fps burst shooting capabilities.